 In a humorous interview with Comics Alliance writer Ryan North, artist Erica Henderson and Marvel Editor Will Moss talk about relaunching the series:

 Hate to be the company stooge here, but also we wanted to give people who’ve heard all the great buzz about the series a nice clean jumping-on point.
 Ryan and Erica are committed to making sure the new #1 is welcoming to new readers, fresh and exciting for existing readers, and just tons of awesome for all readers.

-The Unbeatable Squirrel Girl begins in October.
+The Unbeatable Squirrel Girl began in October 2015.

 Written by Joe Kelly.
 Art by Ed McGuinness.

 A classic Deadpool creative team reteams to team up Spider-Man and Deadpool.
 Expect a mixture of the odd couple and superhero bromance.